 I’m already drooling…

-Did you know that in 2020 alone, Cadbury will produce 477 million Easter Eggs and 14 million Chocolate Bunnies?
+Did you know that in 2020 alone, Cadbury produced 477 million Easter Eggs and 14 million Chocolate Bunnies?
 This requires a massive 6,014 tonnes of cocoa, 87 million litres of milk and 54 million kilograms of sugar.